Crab sticks stuffed with cod liver. Awesome cod baked with crab sticks Fish with crab sticks in the oven

 7. Then we also rub the pre-boiled egg here.

-9. We send the form to the oven, preheated to 180 degrees, for 35-40 minutes.
+9. Place the pan in the oven, preheated to 180 degrees, for 35-40 minutes.

 Baked sole: ingredients